Client-Engineering-Industry-Squad-1/sfg-azure-recipe/README.md

     1. Generate a Sealed Secret for the credentials.
         ```bash
-        B2B_DB_SECRET=dbadmin \
+            B2B_DB_SECRET=dbadmin ./b2b-db-secret-secret.sh
-        JMS_PASSWORD=passw0rd JMS_KEYSTORE_PASSWORD=passw0rd JMS_TRUSTSTORE_PASSWORD=passw0rd \
-        B2B_SYSTEM_PASSPHRASE_SECRET=password \
-        ./sfg-b2bi-secrets.sh
         ```

-    1. Generate Persistent Volume Yamls required by Sterling File Gateway (the default is set in RWX_STORAGECLASS environment variable to `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`)

         ```bash
-        ./sfg-b2bi-pvc-mods.sh
+            JMS_PASSWORD=passw0rd JMS_KEYSTORE_PASSWORD=passw0rd JMS_TRUSTSTORE_PASSWORD=passw0rd ./b2b-jms-secret.sh
         ```
+        ```bash
+        B2B_SYSTEM_PASSPHRASE_SECRET=password ./b2b-system-passphrase-secret.sh
+        ```

+    1. Generate Persistent Volume Yamls required by Sterling File Gateway (the default is set in RWX_STORAGECLASS environment variable to `managed-premium` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`) if your using `azure-file`, set `RWX_STORAGECLASS=azure-file`

+        - add (re-visit)
     >  💡 **NOTE**
     > Commit and Push the changes for `multi-tenancy-gitops-services`

-1. Enable DB2, MQ and prerequisites in the main `multi-tenancy-gitops` repository
+1. Enable SQL, MQ and prerequisites in the main `multi-tenancy-gitops` repository

     1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` by uncommenting the following lines to install the pre-requisites for Sterling File Gateway.
         ```yaml
-        - argocd/instances/ibm-sfg-db2-prod.yaml
-        - argocd/instances/ibm-sfg-mq-prod.yaml
+        - argocd/instances/ibm-qm-instance.yaml
-        - argocd/instances/ibm-sfg-b2bi-prod-setup.yaml
+        - argocd/instances/ibm-sfg-b2bi-setup.yaml
         ```

-    1. **Optional** Modify the DB2 and MQ storage classes to the environment that you use, the files are in `${GITOPS_PROFILE}/2-services/argocd/instances`.
-Edit `ibm-sfg-db2-prod.yaml` and `ibm-sfg-mq-prod.yaml` to switch the storageClassName if necessary.

 >  💡 **NOTE**
-    > Commit and Push the changes for `multi-tenancy-gitops` and
+> Push the changes & sync ArgoCD.

-    > sync the ArgoCD application `services`.
-    >
-    > Make sure that the sterling toolkit pod does not throw any error.
-    > Wait for 5 minutes until the database is fully initialized.
+1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` by uncommenting the following line to install Sterling File Gateway, commit and push the changes and synchronize the `services` Application in the ArgoCD console:

-1. Generate Helm Chart values.yaml for the Sterling File Gateway Helm Chart in the `multi-tenancy-gitops-services` repo; note that the default storage class is using `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`.
+1. Generate Helm Chart values.yaml for the Sterling File Gateway Helm Chart:
     ```
-    cd multi-tenancy-gitops-services/instances/ibm-sfg-b2bi-prod
+    cd multi-tenancy-gitops-services/instances/ibm-sfg-b2bi
     ./ibm-sfg-b2bi-overrides-values.sh
     ```

-    >  💡 **NOTE**
-    > Commit and Push the changes for `multi-tenancy-gitops-services`

-1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` by uncommenting the following line to install Sterling File Gateway, **commit** and **push** the changes and refresh the `services` Application in the ArgoCD console:
+1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` by uncommenting the following line to install Sterling File Gateway, **commit** and **push** the changes and synchronize the `services` Application in the ArgoCD console:

     ```yaml
-    - argocd/instances/ibm-sfg-b2bi-prod.yaml
+    - argocd/instances/ibm-sfg-b2bi.yaml
     ```

 >  💡 **NOTE**
-    > Commit and Push the changes for `multi-tenancy-gitops` and
-    > sync ArgoCD application `services` this will take around 1.5 hr for the database setup.
+> Push the changes & sync ArgoCD this will take around 1.5 hr.
 ---
 > **⚠️** Warning:
 > If you decided to scale the pods or upgrade the verison you should do the following steps:
->> **This is to avoid going through the database setup job again**
+>> **This is to avoid going through the job again**

 - Step 1:
     ```bash
-    cd multi-tenancy-gitops-services/instances/ibm-sfg-b2bi-prod
+    cd multi-tenancy-gitops-services/instances/ibm-sfg-b2bi
     ```
 - Step 2:
   - Inside `values.yaml`, find & set